Terminal Facilities

 Apron: Open

-Services: Water, power (1800 amp, 4890 3-phase), phones, lights, garbage, fuel, lubes, bunkering, stores, cranes, environmental services.
+Services: Fresh Water, power (1800 amp, 4890 3-phase), phones, lights, garbage, fuel, lubes, bunkering, stores, cranes, environmental services.

 Terminal 2